 Plundo/DeGregory Family Scholarship:

 This endowment was established by Drs.
-David A. & Terri L. Plundo and Dr. Gary P. Plundo.
-The intent of this scholarship is to provide financial assistance to an entering 4th year student that has chosen Family Medicine as their carreer.
+David A. and Terri L. Plundo, Dr. Gary P. Plundo, and Dr. Thomas R. DeGregory.
+The intent of this scholarship is to provide financial assistance to an entering 4th year student that has chosen Family Medicine as their career.
 Students must also be in good academic standing.

-Preference in awards will be given to students from Iowa who have a strong commitment to this state and intend to practice in Iowa.
+Preference will be given to students from Iowa who have a strong commitment to this state and intend to practice in Iowa.
 Additional criteria also include past academic achievement and financial need.

 Myrtle Hohl Staley Scholarship:

-Preference given to entering 2nd year students from the state of Iowa with past academic achievement, leadership qualities and financial need.
+Preference is given to 1st year rising to 2nd year students from the state of Iowa with past academic achievement, leadership qualities and financial need.

 Branstad Reynolds Healthcare Scholarship: